Change.org: United Kingdom

 On March 10, 2015, political blogger Guido Fawkes, whose real name is Paul Staines, started a petition to reinstate Jeremy Clarkson, BBC co-host of the TV series Top Gear, following the BBC's decision to suspend him over a "fracas" involving a producer on the show.
 The petition gained over 500,000 signatures within 24 hours, making it the fastest-growing petition for the site and overburdening servers at Change.org in the UK, which became unresponsive due to the high demand.
 It had gained 1,060,980 signatures by March 20, 2015, and was delivered to the BBC.
 On March 25, 2015, the BBC released an official statement confirming that, due to the actions which led to his suspension, they would not be renewing his contract with the show.

-On March 31, 2015, Iranian prisoners were freed with the help of United Kingdom Citizens.
-Ghoncheh Ghavami, a law student at the University of London and a British-Iranian dual citizen, was in Iran teaching literacy to street children for charity as well as to visit family.
-She was arrested in June 2014 for attending the World League Volleyball matches after the Iranian government was informed of the matter by the International Federation of Volleyball (FIVB).
-Iman Ghavami, the prisoner's brother, created a change.org campaign in a petition to the Government of Iran and the Government of the United Kingdom.
-He gained 747,476 supporters after public outrage in the United Kingdom began in support of freeing Ghavami.
+In June 2014, Ghoncheh Ghavami, a law student at the University of London and a British-Iranian dual citizen, was arrested for attempting to attend a volleyball match as a protest, while in Iran teaching literacy to street children for charity as well as to visit family.
+Iman Ghavami, the prisoner's brother, created a Change.org campaign in a petition to the Government of Iran and the Government of the United Kingdom.
+The petition was signed by over 750,000 after public outrage in the United Kingdom began in support of freeing Ghavami.

+In 2017 British social activist, model and influencer Georgie Aldous began campaigning for more men to be featured in British make-up campaigns after American makeup company CoverGirl announced it would be having its first CoverBoy, James Charles.
+He then began a petition on Change.org titled #GetMenOnMakeupCampaigns, calling on major beauty brands like Superdrug and Boots to start including men in their make-up campaigns.
+Aldous stated that he did contact brands, brand owners, PR teams and marketing teams about the lack of male representation but after receiving a lame excuse, a thanks for the feedback or a suspected bribery of free products, he created the campaign.
+This all changed when he made history and became the first male beauty model for Superdrug in 2017.

 A petition was started in 2020 to get fundraiser Tom Moore knighted.
-As of April 30, 1 million people had signed.
+As of April 30, 1 million people had signed it.
 It gained 1,043,729 signatures, and he was knighted on 20 May that year.

-A petition was started in 2020, to get Dominic Cummings sacked after it emerged he travelled from London to his parents' home in Durham with coronavirus symptoms during the COVID-19 lockdown.
+A petition was started in 2020, to get Dominic Cummings sacked after it emerged, he travelled from London to his parents' home in Durham with coronavirus symptoms during the COVID-19 lockdown.
 As of 13 Jan 2022, the petition had 1,201,401 signatures.

-On January 13 2022, a petition to rescind Tony Blair's knighthood received 1,106,497 signatures.
+On January 13, 2022, a petition to rescind Tony Blair's knighthood received 1,106,497 signatures.